mochi-hpc/mofka/docs/usage/consumer.rst

    in the code above (we could have, alternatively, not specified the :code:`thread_pool` argument at all).

-In Python, if your consumer intends to alway request the full data part of each event, and would like said data in the form of a :code:`bytearray`, you may use the :code:`FullDataSelector` and :code:`ByteArrayAllocator` from the :code:`diaspora_stream.api` module as data selector and data allocator respectively.
+In Python, if your consumer intends to always request the full data part of each event, and would like said data in the form of a :code:`bytearray`, you may use the :code:`FullDataSelector` and :code:`ByteArrayAllocator` from the :code:`diaspora_stream.api` module as data selector and data allocator respectively.
 These are variables, not classes.
 The latter will create a Python